 This might all seem like a lot of information for you or it may all feel quite simple and easy to understand.
 The good news for you is that there are a lot of great UX and Product Designers out there, you just need to know how to fine-tune your search — and, hopefully, this blog has helped with that.

 Of course, if you really want to guarantee success, you can always come and work with a company like ours, and get access to a whole design team with a range of skills and experience.

-That’s key to building something that really does “justify its continued existence”.
+If not, your goal should be finding the right team as that’s the key to building a product that really does “justify its continued existence”.

 And after all, isn’t that what we’re trying to do?
 Build something worthwhile.

-Want to find out more about how to launch a new product or service?
-Take a look at Mark’s blog, which lists the key things you need to consider (than many companies forget).
+If you want to find out more about how to launch a new product or service, take a look at Mark’s blog post, which lists the key things you need to consider (that many companies forget).

 Subscribe to get our best content.
 No spam, ever.
 Unsubscribe at any time.